 The Surgical Procedure Explained

-Next, they remove the placenta and close the uterus with sutures.
-Finally, the abdominal incision is closed in layers, ensuring proper healing.
-During this procedure, your team remains focused on your safety and the baby’s well-being, working efficiently to minimize risks.
-Additionally, the use of advanced surgical techniques can enhance recovery and outcomes in emergency cases.
+The placenta is then removed, and the uterus is closed with sutures.
+Finally, the abdominal incision is closed in layers for proper healing.
+Throughout the procedure, your team stays focused on minimizing risks for both you and your baby.
+The use of advanced surgical techniques can also improve recovery and outcomes in emergency cases.

 Anesthesia Options During the C-Section

-You’ll typically have two main options:
+You’ll typically have these options:

 Immediate Post-Operative Care